 For example, look at the below data in excel worksheet.

-This are the names in Japanese and we have proper English meaning for each of the words here.
+These are the names in Japanese, and we have proper English meaning for each of the words here.
 Now let’s convert the file to CSV format now.

 Step 1: Click Save As button or press the F12 shortcut in excel.

 Step 2: Choose the destination folder to save the file as a CSV file.